Episode intel from Latino Los Angeles

 Ray Garcia: Chef at Broken Spanish.

-Eddie Ruiz: Restaurateur and chef.
+Eduardo Ruiz: Restaurateur and chef at Corazon y Miel.

 Robin Chopra: Restaurateur and mixologist.